-- (a) the Ordinary Share Surplus shall be divided amongst the Ordinary Shareholders pro rata according to their holdings of Ordinary Shares. - (b) the B Share Surplus shall be divided amongst the B Shareholders pro rata according to their holdings of B Shares; and - (c) the balance of the capital and assets of the Company, (if any) shall be distributed amongst the holders of Ordinary Shares and B Shares pari passu as if they constituted one and the same class of shares.
+- (a) the Ordinary Share Surplus shall be divided amongst the Ordinary Shareholders pro rata according to their holdings of Ordinary Shares. - (b) the balance of the capital and assets of the Company, (if any) shall be divided amongst the Ordinary Shareholders pro rata according to their holdings of Ordinary Shares.